Last Updated : 13-June-2023

 The Wall Street Journal reports that the Gap is overstocked with joggers, sportswear is piled up at Macy, and Kohl's is overstocked with fleece.

 These stores are stuck with surplus inventory because retailers did not expect to see a massive shift in shopping preferences - the way consumers are shifting their preferences from home improvement accessories and casual outfits.
-These retail stores reiterate how predictive analytics can prove beneficial to sourcing the right inventory at right time.
+These retail stores reiterate how predictive analytics can prove beneficial to sourcing the right inventory at the right time.

 An effective inventory management system can also compute profit margins and other KPIs, propose ideal order quantities, automate vendor relationships, find optimal prices, and offer valuable insights into product performance.
 With advanced allocation and replenishment solutions that use predictive analytics for the highest level of accuracy even in the aftermath of shifting consumer preferences, retailers have the choice to optimize their inventory.